AjazKSyed/Alexa-Skills/README.md

 The following samples are included (ordered by complexity, see the Using Alexa Skills Kit Samples link below for more details):

-- HelloWorld: a simple skill that repeats Hello World! on user input
-- SpaceGeek : a simple skill that responds to the user with a space fact.
-- Session: a simple skill that asks for your favorite color, then repeats it back to you using session attributes.
 - MinecraftHelper : a simple skill that responds to the user's recipe queries with formulas.
 - WiseGuy : a skill that tells knock knock jokes.
 - HistoryBuff : a skill that gives historical information that happened on a user provided day.
 - Savvy Consumer : a skill that looks up a category on Amazon and returns the best selling products.
-- TidePooler : a skill that looks up tide information for various cities.
 - ScoreKeeper : a skill that can keep score of a game.

 ## Usage